Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 Scalability and observability are not optional.
 They are foundational pillars of any reliable cloud architecture.

-According to the 2024 State of the Cloud Report, 82% of enterprises already operate in multi-cloud environments.
 Yet many still struggle with fragmented monitoring, limited visibility, and slow scalability during growth phases.

 This gap often appears because infrastructure is designed for the present, not for scale.
 At EZOps Cloud, our Cloud Architects focus on: